-- Responsible party means a PFAS manufacturer whose discharge or release of PFAS into the environment has caused or contributed to the presence of PFAS in a public water system. - "Permissible concentration level" means, in summary, any MCL that may be established by USEPA for an individual PFAS compound, or MCL established for combined compounds.
+- "Responsible party" means a PFAS manufacturer: (i) whose direct discharge of PFAS into surface waters of the State has caused or contributed to the presence of PFAS in a public water system; and (ii) who has entered a consent order that establishes required compliance measures to address discharges of PFAS to surface water. - "Permissible concentration level" means, in summary, any MCL that may be established by USEPA for an individual PFAS compound, or MCL established for combined compounds.